 Pioneer's Home Entertainment Division is a leading marketer of plasma televisions and monitors, Blu-ray Disc, DVD players and DVD recorders, A/V receivers, speakers and other audio and video accessories.
 Its focus is on the development of new digital technologies including Digital Network Entertainment.
 The company markets its products under the Pioneer and Pioneer Elite brand names.
 When purchased from an authorized dealer, consumers receive a limited warranty for one year with Pioneer products and two years with Pioneer Elite products.

-The Windows logo, Windows Media, Xbox 360 and the Xbox logos are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries and are used under license from Microsoft.
+The Windows logo, Windows Media, Xbox 360 and the Xbox logos are either registered trademarks or trademarks of Microsoft Corporation in the

 *TM Dolby Laboratories